- Do you like singing?

 Who can join?

-You don’t have to come from a church-going family.
-And you don’t need any prior musical knowledge to join – a comprehensive musical training is provided.
+Anyone really.
+Girls and boys don’t have to come from a church-going family.
+And they don’t need any prior musical knowledge to join – a comprehensive musical training is provided.

-We do encourage boys to learn a musical instrument and those that do find that singing regularly helps this enormously.
+We do encourage girls and boys to learn a musical instrument and those that do find that singing regularly helps this enormously.

 Listen to a sample of music from the choir.